Vulgar (film): Plot

-Will Carlson is an around-30 loser who lives in a duplex house in a rundown neighborhood in New Jersey, where he ekes out a living as a birthday party clown in order to pay the rent for his abusive mother's nursing home and the rent on his rundown house.
+Will Carlson is an around-30 loser who lives in a duplex house apartment in a rundown neighborhood in New Jersey, where he ekes out a living as a birthday party clown in order to pay the rent for his abusive mother's nursing home and the rent on his rundown house.
 Despite the difficulties of the job, clowning is Will's one escape from the realities of his miserable existence: Will genuinely likes kids, and takes great joy from making them happy on their birthdays.

 Struggling to make ends meet, but not wanting to give up his dream job, Will comes up with the idea to be a "bachelor party clown."
 Will's idea is that men throwing bachelor parties can hire him as a stripper; Will enters the room prior to the "real" entertainment, wearing clown makeup and lingerie, tricking the bachelor into thinking that there was a mix-up and a gay clown stripper has been sent in lieu of a female one.
 Will invents the persona of Vulgar the Clown (after his friend Syd tells him that the entire idea is "vulgar") and solicits himself in the want-ads.
 Before long, he is hired to appear at a bachelor party being held at a nearby motel.

 When Will arrives for the party — wearing stockings, garters, clown makeup, and a trench-coat — he is attacked and brutally beaten by a middle-aged man, Ed, and his sons Gino and Frankie.
 The three men then proceed to gang rape Will, taking turns videotaping the attack.
 The trio hold Will hostage in the motel room for an indeterminate amount of time, during which they subject him to a series of violent and humiliating sexual assaults.
-They also break a bottle over his head and drug him.
+They also break a bottle over his head and drug him with hallucinogens.
 A tearful Will goes home and spends the remainder of the night and part of the next morning crying while he washes himself clean in the bathtub.
+Syd comes by to see Will.
+Will tells him of what happened, but swears Syd to secrecy.